Bassam Shakhashiri: Education

-Shakhashiri was born in 1939 in Lebanon to Dr. Zekin A. Shakhashiri of the American University of Beirut and Adma N. Shakhashiri.
+Shakhashiri was born in 1939 in Lebanon to Zekin A. Shakhashiri of the American University of Beirut and Adma N. Shakhashiri.
 The family moved to the United States in 1957.
 Shakhashiri attended Boston University, receiving his A.B. degree in 1960, and then earned an M.Sc.
 (1964) and Ph.D.
 (1968) in chemistry at the University of Maryland.
 He accepted a postdoctoral position under Gilbert P. Haight, Jr., at the University of Illinois at Urbana–Champaign, and taught there for two years as a junior faculty member.
 In 1970 Professor Shakhashiri joined the faculty of the University of Wisconsin-Madison, where he held the William T. Evjue Distinguished Chair until his retirement in 2021.
 He has been a member of the American Chemical Society since 1962.

 Science education

-Dr. Shakhashiri has given more than 1400 invited lectures and presentations around the world.
+Shakhashiri has given more than 1400 invited lectures and presentations around the world.
 Shakhashiri is a strong advocate for public education and programs that inform the public about scientific research, creating an "educated citizenry".
 He helped to found the Wisconsin Initiative for Science Literacy.

-Dr. Shakhashiri has spent much of his career celebrating the fun of science by giving public demonstrations at schools, fairs and on television.
+Shakhashiri has spent much of his career celebrating the fun of science by giving public demonstrations at schools, fairs and on television.
 At UW-Madison, he directs the Wisconsin Initiative for Science Literacy (WISL), a coalition of scientists and graduate students committed to innovating science education and engagement.
 The Science Is Fun! presentations at community settings such as farmers' markets, shopping malls, schools, and colleges have reached tens of thousands of students, teachers, and parents throughout Wisconsin.
 His annual Christmas show, "Once Upon a Christmas Cheery in the Lab of Shakhashiri," inspired by lectures of 19th century scientist Michael Faraday, ran for 50 years, and has been viewed by as many as 1,400 people in one year.
 The institute also sponsors a scholarship for graduate students in chemistry who include a chapter in their dissertation that describes their scholarly research for a general audience.